civican/legisinfo/44-1/bills/C-49/bill_text.md

 ### Section 136

-This Part applies in respect of the exploration and drilling for and the production, conservation, processing and transportation of petroleum, **and in respect of offshore renewable energy projects**, in the offshore area.
+This Part applies in respect of the exploration and drilling for and the production, conservation, processing and transportation of petroleum, and in respect of offshore renewable energy projects, in the offshore area.

-> **Explanatory Note**:
-> Existing text of section 136:
-> *Existing Text*:
-> > This Part applies in respect of the exploration and drilling for and the production, conservation, processing and transportation of petroleum in the offshore area.

 ### Section 58